breathwork journey

 Recommendation:

-Running from your feelings only empowers them further.
+Running from your feelings only strengthens them.
 To truly find yourself, confront the darkness within.
-Face your emotions and shadows directly, whether they manifest as sadness, depression, fear, anger, hurt, or feeling stuck – simply accept them.
+Face your emotions and shadows directly, whether they manifest as sadness, depression, fear, rage, anger, hurt, or feeling stuck – simply accept them.

 During your Breathwork journey, delve into your emotions as deeply as possible, then tap into your intuition and heed what these feelings are attempting to communicate.
 Repetitive negative emotions often serve as a red flag, indicating that something in your life—be it a job, a person, an addiction, a habit, or a mindset—is not serving you.
 Acknowledge and release it to step fully into your light.